AdnanShahid405/Bank_Statements_OCR/README.md

 3. Rows with both zero debit and zero credit (e.g., opening/closing rows) are excluded from totals.
 4. A floating-point tolerance of **$0.01** is allowed in balance validation.
 5. For native PDFs, `pdfplumber` table extraction is attempted first; regex parsing is used as a fallback for unstructured text layouts.
-6. Azure's `prebuilt-layout` model is used for scanned PDFs — it provides per-cell confidence scores.
+6. Azure's `prebuilt-layout` model is used for scanned PDFs — confidence is derived from word-level scores since the model does not return per-cell confidence directly.